 UT alumnae Courtney and Brooke Calhoun never expected fashion to bring them back to Austin, but their recent success has them making plans to set up shop downtown permanently.

-The Calhoun sisters, who are Austin natives, run Tribe For the Masses, a pop-up shop located on Congress Avenue that showcases a collection of assorted high fashion items cultivated from designers all over, including some of Austin’s local talents.
+The Austin-native Calhoun sisters run Tribe For the Masses, a pop-up shop located on Congress Avenue that showcases a collection of assorted high fashion items cultivated from designers all over, including some of Austin’s local talents.

-Originally, the plan was to move the shop to different places around different cities for short periods of time.
+Originally, they planned to move the shop to different places around various cities for short periods of time.

 “I am less enamored with that idea as time passes just because it has been such a good thing to be in Austin,” Courtney Calhoun said.